 - 67% of patients participated in inpatient residential programs

-- 56% of patients in participated short-term residential programs
+- 56% of patients in attended short-term residential programs

 - 36% of patients were in outpatient and intensive outpatient programs

-Patients who receive the more focused, dedicated care of an inpatient program are much more likely to successfully complete their treatment plans.
+Patients who receive the more focused, dedicated care of an inpatient program are much more likely to complete their treatment plans successfully.
 That means a quicker road to recovery and a stronger start for a return to normal life.

-The decision to seek treatment in the first place can be an extremely difficult one, and the road to recovery can be long and arduous.
-The supportive setting provided by inpatient treatment, such as A Forever Recovery, gives patients a much stronger baseline to fall back on when seeking aid for their addiction.
+The decision to seek treatment in the first place can be an tough one, and the road to recovery can be long and arduous.
+The supportive setting provided by inpatient addiction treatment, such as A Forever Recovery, gives patients a much stronger baseline to fall back on when seeking aid for their addiction.